 This is possible in only a few cases.
 After death has occurred, if tissues or organs can be used for transplant and you wish to also donate to medical science and education, MedCure may be able to arrange this.
 Unfortunately, this cannot be determined in advance because it is how or what you die of that will determine what type of donation your body can contribute to.
 You can be a registered transplant donor and register to donate your body to science.
 The highest priority will be given to transplant donation because of the ability to immediately save or enhance a persons life.

 Is there really no cost to body donation?

 Yes.
 Once a candidate for donation is accepted at the time of passing, there is no cost for body donation.
 MedCure covers all expenses related to the donation process.
-This includes transportation arrangements, cremation, a copy of the death certificate and the return of cremated remains to your family in approximately 4 to 6 weeks or a scattering at sea.
+This includes transportation arrangements, cremation, a copy of the death certificate and the return of cremated remains to your family in approximately six to twelve weeks or a scattering at sea.

 Will body donation interfere with funeral arrangements?